Gorilla Permit FAQs

 Please be aware, the cost of the permit does not include travel, food, or accommodation.

-Permits cost $700 at time of writing.
+Gorilla permits in Uganda cost $700 per person at time of writing.

 Since July 2020, prices have increased by $100.
 This is to help support conversation projects, hospitals, schools, and small businesses in surrounding local communities.

 Uganda offers the best rate for permits, with a high chance of seeing gorillas in their natural habitat.
+In neighbouring Rwanda, gorilla permits cost $1,500 per person.

 Please note, there are no longer discounted permits for the low season.